 Get Help From a Driving Without a License Lawyer in California Today

-Although driving without a license may seem harmless, you could face severe legal repercussions when you have been charged under California law.
+Although driving without a license may seem harmless, you could face severe legal repercussions if you are charged under California law.
 Jail time, points on your driving record, misdemeanor charges, or even criminal charges may be possible.

-Protect yourself when you have been charged under CA Vehicle Code 12500 – Driving Without a License by contacting a qualified DUI attorney as soon as possible.
+Protect yourself when you have been charged under CA Vehicle Code 12500 – Driving Without a License by contacting an experienced attorney as soon as possible.